How Long Does Open Wine Last?

 How to Make Open Wine Last Longer

-There are a couple tricks you can use to extend your open wine’s shelf life.
+There are a couple of tricks you can use to extend your open wine’s shelf life.
 It all starts while you’re drinking.

 - After pouring yourself a glass of wine, go ahead and recork it straight away.
 Even if you go back for another glass later in the evening, reducing the wine’s exposure to air helps keep it fresh.